openhab/openhab-docs/developers/bindings/thing-xml.md

 This property is normally part of a discovery result for that specific thing type.
 Having this property identified per binding it could be used as the `representation property` for this thing.

-The `representation property` will be defined in the thing type XML:
+The `representation property` should be defined in the thing type XML:

 ```xml
     <thing-type id="thingTypeId">